 Our podcast hosting features are designed to help you build & grow your audience.

-Transistor allows you to host unlimited shows on the same account, for one monthly price.
+Transistor allows you to create, import, and host unlimited podcasts on your account, for one monthly price.

 Each podcast you host on Transistor can have its own team of users.